hashicorp/consul/plugin/etcd/README.md

 ### Zone name as A record

-The zone name itself can be used A record.
+The zone name itself can be used as A record.
 This behavior can be achieved by writing special entries to the ETCD path of your zone.
 If your zone is named `skydns.local` for example, you can create an `A` record for this zone as follows:

 ~~~
 % etcdctl put /skydns/local/skydns/ '{"host":"1.1.1.1","ttl":60}'